scastrodri/Python_projects/Faces_and_text_ in_zip/README.md

-#  Found faces and text in zip files of images: Project Overview
+#  Found faces and text in zip files of images

 * Take a zip file of scanned images.
 Detect faces and text to find a specific word in every one of the images in the zip file.
 * Print a legend that shows up the amount found of the specific word.